For every woman, beauty is a symbol of power, respect and self-confidence; her image is her letter of introduction to the outside world. Motivated by

 During the Middle Ages, women did not care about their physical appearance because, according to the ideals of Christianity, the female should only focus on the salvation of her soul instead of the frivolity that fashion represented.

-This type of women provided important care to their faces by applying lipstick to both their cheeks and lips, as well as lining their eyes with Kohl.
-To go anywhere they covered their faces with long veils of various colors.
+This type of woman provided important care to her face by applying lipstick to both her cheeks and lips, as well as lining her eyes with kohl.
+To go anywhere, they covered their faces with long veils of various colours.

 Not so white faces for rebirth